Aaed517/asp-net-mvc-blog/README.md

      ```bash
      dotnet run

-   - Alternatively, you can run the project from Visual Studio by opening AspNetMvcBlog.sln and pressing F5.
+   - Alternatively, you can run the project from Visual Studio by opening Blog.sln and pressing F5.

 ## Screenshots